apache/flink/docs/dev/state_backends.md

 A default state backend can be configured in the `flink-conf.yaml`, using the configuration key `state.backend`.

-Possible values for the config entry are *jobmanager* (MemoryStateBackend), *filesystem* (FsStateBackend), or the fully qualified class name of the class that implements the state backend factory [FsStateBackendFactory](https://github.com/apache/flink/blob/master/flink-runtime/src/main/java/org/apache/flink/runtime/state/filesystem/FsStateBackendFactory.java).
+Possible values for the config entry are *jobmanager* (MemoryStateBackend), *filesystem* (FsStateBackend), or the fully qualified class name of the class that implements the state backend factory [FsStateBackendFactory](https://github.com/apache/flink/blob/master/flink-runtime/src/main/java/org/apache/flink/runtime/state/filesystem/FsStateBackendFactory.java), such as `org.apache.flink.contrib.streaming.state.RocksDBStateBackendFactory` for RocksDBStateBackend.

 In the case where the default state backend is set to *filesystem*, the entry `state.backend.fs.checkpointdir` defines the directory where the checkpoint data will be stored.